jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Perkinsus Culturing (Jen's version with notes to self).md

 Due to the Homogenizer 150 getting hot with use and the potential for RNA degradation, do not exceed 10 samples without resting the equipment for 30 minutes. (_untested_)

-## Inoculating Perkinsus strains into PCM:
+## Inoculating Perkinsus into PCM:

 ### Materials:
 - Homogenized oyster tissue